EtienneLenoir/DuckDB-VBA-DLL/README.md

 > **Boost Excel/VBA with an embedded DuckDB OLAP engine, powered by the native DuckDB C API through a lightweight DLL bridge.**

 No ODBC setup.
 No external server.
+No complex deployment.
-Just a lightweight DLL bridge that turns Excel into a fast local analytics front-end.
+Just DuckDB running directly inside Excel/VBA, turning your workbook into a fast local analytics front-end.

 Compared with traditional VBA loops or ADO/ODBC-style workflows, the native bridge can deliver **up to 5× faster performance** for typical Range/Array ⇄ DuckDB ingestion and query pipelines.